Some problems of arithmetic origin in rational dynamics: The quadratic family

 Fix $R$ large enough so that $f\inv(D(0, R))\Subset D(0, R)$ ($R= (\abs{c}+1)^2+1$ is enough) then by the maximum principle, $f\inv(D(0, R))$ is a union of simply connected open sets (topological disks).
 Since $f : f\inv(D(0, R))\to D(0, R)$ is proper it is a branched covering of degree 2 so the topology of $ f\inv(D(0, R))$ can be determined from the Riemann-Hurwitz formula.
 There are two possible cases: \begin{itemize} \item Either $f(0) \notin D(0, R)$.
 Then $f\rest{ f\inv(D(0, R))}$ is a covering and $ f\inv(D(0, R)) = U_1\cup U_2$ is the union of two topological disks on which $f\rest{U_i}$ is a biholomorphism.
 Let $g_i = (f\rest{U_i})\inv:D(0, R) \to U_1 $, which is a contraction for the Poincaré metric in $D(0, R)$.
 It follows that is a Cantor set. \item Or $f(0) \notin D(0, R)$.
 Then $ f\inv(D(0, R))$ is a topological disk and $f: f\inv(D(0, R))\to D(0, R)$ is a branched covering of degree 2. \end{itemize} More generally, start with $D(0, R)$ and pull back under $f$ until $0\notin f^{-n}((D(0,R))$.
 Again there are two possibilities: \begin{itemize} \item Either this never happens.
 Then $K_c$ is a nested intersection of topological disks, so it is a connected compact set which may or may not have interior. \item Or this happens for some $n\geq 1$.
 Then the above reasoning shows that $K_c = J_c$ is a Cantor set. \end{itemize}

-Summarizing the above discussion, we get the following alternative: \begin{itemize} \item either $0$ escapes under iteration and $K_c = J_c$ is a Cantor set; \item or $0$ does not escape under iteration and $K_c$ is connected (and so is $J_c$). \end{itemize} We define the {\em Mandelbrot set } $M$ to be the set of $c\in \cc$ such that $K_c$ is connected.
-It is easy to see using the above bounds that ot $\abs{c}>4$, then 0 escapes so $M$ is a compact set in $\cc$ (since its complement its clearly open).
-The Mandelbrot set is full and has non-empty interior: indeed if the critical point is attracted by a periodic cycle for $c=c_0$, then this behavior persists for $c$ close to $c_0$ and $K_c$ is connected in this case.
+Summarizing the above discussion, we get the following alternative: \begin{itemize} \item either $0$ escapes under iteration and $K_c = J_c$ is a Cantor set; \item or $0$ does not escape under iteration and $K_c$ is connected (and so is $J_c$). \end{itemize} We define the {\em Mandelbrot set} $M$ to be the set of $c\in \cc$ such that $K_c$ is connected.
+From the previous alternative we see that the complement of $M$ is an open subset of the plane.
+Furthermore it is easily seen from \eqref{eq:escape} that 0 escapes when $\abs{c}>4$, so $M$ is a compact set in $\cc$.
+The Mandelbrot set is full (that is, its complement has bounded component) and has non-empty interior: indeed if the critical point is attracted by a periodic cycle for $c=c_0$, then this behavior persists for $c$ close to $c_0$ and $K_c$ is connected in this case.

 The following proposition is an easy consequence of the previous discussion.

 \begin{prop} $c$ belongs to $\fr M$ if and only if for every open neighborhood $N\ni c$, $(c\mapsto f^n_c(0))_{n\geq 1}$ is not a normal family on $N$. \end{prop}